Innsbruck in Winter

-The Alpine City in Winter
+The Alpine city

 A golden roof, fortified buildings and avant-garde cable car stations: The city on the Inn surprises, amazes and delights - in winter too, of course.